carol-en/My-Portfolio/art-manager/README.md

 Within each listed project have  functionality to add notes to yourself, for example to make additional changes or email a client.
 Making it easier to refer back to both recent and older information.

 Lastly: The ability to upload various photos and scans of the art and eventually high res 300 - 600 DPI JPEG, PNG, PDF, TIFF, and PSD files in a cloud like fashion.
 A way to have access to the files without resorting to Google Drive or Drop Box.

+Refactor CSS to be responsive and mobile friendly, change new page to be a modal on Index page, refactor edit page to be integrated with the show page.
 ## Technology used

 - **Node JS** Server side Javascript used to create the routes, dependencies, and middleware.